Ngirit/Capstone_Project_Ngirit/README.md

 # Ngirit_App

 ## About
 Ngirit is an application used to provide food recommendations based on the user's budget and location.
+This project is a graduation requirement in the Bangkit Academy 2023 program as a Mobile Developer Learning Path.

 ## Technologies
 This project was created with: